HardlyEasy/daily-coding/src/moocs/theodinproject/fullstackjavascript/tictactoe/README.md

-# Project: Tic Tac Toe
+# List: Tic Tac Toe

 ## Introduction
 We’re making a Tic Tac Toe game you can play in your browser!